devesh-98/solutionshub-social-media-background-check/README.md

 This demo is a AWS native solution to perform social media background check on individuals similarly you can just as easily use services on GCP or Azure.

-We are using terraform to setup the complete infrastructure including aws lambdas, iam role , confluent cloud cluster, ksqldb cluster, service accounts, etc.
+We are using terraform to setup the complete infrastructure including aws lambdas, iam role , confluent cloud cluster, ksqldb cluster, service accounts, Fully Managed AWS Lambda Sink Connectors, etc.
 For the machine learning and AI part we are leveraging the following AWS Services:
 - AWS Rekognition :- To detect whether the users post images content is inappropriate, unwanted, or offensive.
 - AWS Comprehend  :- To extract key phrases, important topics for the user posts captions